 Within mere weeks, supplies have been cut off, disrupting farm work in many regions around the world.
 The supply disruption could not have come at a worse time in the agricultural year: in many places, the sowing period is underway or about to start.

-The Global South, too, is hit hard by this situation.
-In many African countries, like the SWISSAID partner countries Tanzania and Chad, farmers are heavily dependent on imported fertilisers.
+In many countries where SWISSAID operates, farmers are heavily dependent on imported fertilisers.
 If prices suddenly skyrocket or supplies fail to arrive, farmers are forced to reduce the quantities they use, switch to other crops, or even forgo sowing certain plots.

 Such decisions, made under much duress, can result in considerable crop losses.
 For many farmers, this subsequently means less food for their own consumption, reduced incomes, and increasing food insecurity.
 It is clear: every international crisis has a direct impact – not just on their fields, but also on their plates.